Climate-based potato planting guide for Sydney, Nova Scotia

 Typical days to maturity 80–100

-Gardeners usually sow outdoors around May 8.
+Potatoes are usually sown directly outdoors around May 1, with a typical local planting window of May 8 to May 22.
 Most varieties need about 80–100 days to reach maturity.

 Potatoes are usually a dependable choice in Sydney.
 The season is supportive enough that gardeners usually have options instead of feeling pushed into only the quickest path.